mm-chen/serial-barcode-scanner/README.md

 =======
 ### Display on / off via MQTT
-You can turn your Display on an off via MQTT configure the MQTT-Settings in your config-file
+You can turn your Display on an off via MQTT or Space-API configure the Settings in your config-file
-Yout can define custom massages for display on an display off, set your BROKER and your TOPIC
+You can define custom MQTT-messages for display on an display off, set your BROKER and your TOPIC For Space-API you only need zu set the URL and the polling rate.
+You will find these Setting in chapter [DISPLAY], [MQTT] and [SPACEAPI] of the config-file

 ## Customize Your Shop